Euclid Quick Data Release (Q1). A first view of the star-forming main sequence in the Euclid Deep Fields: Physical properties and validation

 \nnpz\ then finds the $80$ \gls{nn} for every target galaxy, based on the observed magnitudes and colours.
 Each of these \gls{nn} will have its own weight -- measured from the $\chi^2$ distance between the reference and the target -- and scaling parameter from the \gls{sed} amplitude.
 By combining them, we measure the median (or the mode) of the distribution of \gls{nn}, which ultimately are the inferred photo-$z$s, \gls{pp}, and absolute magnitudes of the target galaxies.

-Differently from what has been done in the \Euclid pipeline, we add two more photometric points to the reference sample, accounting for the IRAC1 and IRAC2 channels (see Sect.\,\ref{sc:Data}).
-Moreover, having access to the \nnpz\ results -- that is, the set of \gls{nn} for each target galaxy -- we can impose whatever physically motivated condition (i.e., a prior) directly on the \gls{nn}, either by measuring the output $z_{\rm phot}$ or \gls{pp} only on the set of \gls{nn} that satisfy the condition, or by re-weighting differently the \gls{nn} in the reference sample in order to penalise unphysical solutions.
+Unlike what has been done in the \Euclid pipeline, we added two more photometric points to the reference sample, accounting for the IRAC1 and IRAC2 channels (see Sect.\,\ref{sc:Data}).
+Moreover, having access to the \nnpz\ results -- that is, the set of \gls{nn} for each target galaxy -- we can impose whatever physically motivated condition (i.e. a prior) directly on the \gls{nn}, either by measuring the output, $z_{\rm phot}$ or \gls{pp}, only on the set of \gls{nn} that satisfy the condition, or by differently re-weighting the \gls{nn} in the reference sample in order to penalise unphysical solutions.